cerebris/jsonapi-resources/README.md

 end
 ```

-This resource has 5 attributes: :id, :name_first, :name_last, :email, :twitter.
-By default these attributes must exist
-on the model that is handled by the Resource.
+This resource has 5 attributes: `:id`, `:name_first`, `:name_last`, `:email`, `:twitter`.
+By default these attributes must exist on the model that is handled by the resource.

-A resource object wraps a ruby object, usually an ActiveModel record, which is available as the @object variable.
-So
+A resource object wraps a Ruby object, usually an ActiveModel record, which is available as the `@object` variable.
+This allows a resource's methods to access the underlying object.

-functions can also be defined on the resource that access the underlying object.
-For example a computed attribute for
-full_name could be defined as such:
+For example, a computed attribute for `full_name` could be defined as such:

 ```
 require 'json/api/resource'